Entre-preneurship: taking charge of your own business

 Inner-preneurship: taking charge of your own life

-The Innerpreneurial strategy is believing all you need is to know is your Self well and how to connect your Self to the evolving needs of your stakeholders.
+The Innerpreneurial strategy is knowing your Self well and connecting that Self to the evolving needs of your stakeholders.

 photo by: dzpixel